Humanoid Whole-Body Badminton via Multi-Stage Reinforcement Learning: Discussion

 \subsection{System Design}

-We train a single whole-body policy that coordinates stepping and striking rather than layering an arm controller on top of a lower-body controller.
-In badminton, hit quality depends on how the legs reposition and supports the arm's exertion while maintaining balance.
-The subtle movements of the lower limbs can effectively adjust the posture of the racket.

-Our multi-stage curriculum proceeds in three clear steps: learn to reach interception regions with stable footwork; add a sparse, high-value hit signal so a full swing emerges and follow a sigma curriculum to improve accuracy with light style terms; finally remove most lower-limb regularizers to avoid gradients fighting the true objective of precise, energy-efficient hitting.
-After this removal, hitting metrics continue to improve while energy and torque costs drop, indicating progress toward task-optimal objective.
-Coupling position and orientation in the hit reward further prevents the policy from over-optimizing one at the expense of the other.
+We train a single whole-body policy that coordinates stepping and striking, which is critical in badminton where leg repositioning, balance, and supporting upper-body exertion directly affect hit quality.
+A three-stage curriculum (footwork, swing, refinement) removes target-tracking and many locomotion style terms in the final stage to better align learning with precise, effective hitting; coupling position and orientation in the hit reward similarly discourages trade-offs.

-The controller develops two complementary coordination patterns.
-When the target is nearby or the time budget is sufficient, it takes short corrective steps and then commits to a backswing.
-When the target is far or the window is tight, it initiates a long stride while beginning the backswing in parallel.
-This foot–racket co-timing is not hand-coded; it emerges from the training.
-Several additional behaviors emerged without explicit incentives.
-At higher interception heights the policy sometimes produced brief “tiptoe” reaching, and between hits it recenters near the middle-right of the court, reflecting the sampled target distribution and matching human re-centering behavior.
+The controller exhibits two coordination patterns: for nearby targets it takes short corrective steps then commits to a backswing, whereas for distant or time-critical targets it begins a long stride and backswing in parallel.
+Additional behaviors emerge without explicit incentives, including brief tiptoe reaching at higher interceptions and re-centering between hits toward the middle-right court region.

-Using six targets per episode teaches recovery and preparation between hits and reduces dependence on a particular initial posture.
-The asymmetric actor–critic design also matters: the critic receives preemptive knowledge that makes MDP well-posed and stabilizes value estimation, while the actor is restricted to deployable inputs.